nspies/genomeview/docs/quickstart.rst

     start = 224932967
     end = start + 10000

-    doc = genomeview.visualize_data(dataset_paths, reference, chrom, start, end)
+    doc = genomeview.visualize_data(dataset_paths, chrom, start, end, reference)

 The resulting document then includes a track for the PacBio dataset, a second track for the paired-ended Illumina dataset and an axis showing the location of the genomic coordinates in the window.

-The document includes a view that will visualze reads in the specified region chrom:start-end.
+The document includes a view that will visualize reads in the specified region chrom:start-end.
 For more details on setting up your own document with fine-grained control over how the tracks are created and visualized, see the :ref:`next section <details>`.

 Step 2: rendering the document